twalker7/e-commerce-pro-13/README.md

 ## Installation
+Direct your command line to the root folder of the application and run 'npm install' to install the needed dependencies / Start MySQL server
  ### Technologies Used:
-  Node.js,
+  Node.js, \
-  MySQL,
+  MySQL2, \
-  Sequelize (ORM),
+  Sequelize (ORM), \
   Express

-  Insomnia API (external software)
+  Insomnia API (external application software)

 ## Usage

+Start this app by Opening the command line and executing 'npm start' or 'node server' \
+'npm run seed' to seed the tables in the MySQL with data\
-Start this app by Opening the command line and executing ' npm start' or 'node server' Place routes into Insomnia, respectively, to retrieve desired data from the CRUD functions that the application operates.
+Place routes into Insomnia, respectively, to retrieve desired data from the CRUD functions that the application operates.
 Refer to code comments for each route type in the "routes/api" folder to operate Insomnia with the appropriate route endpoints.